Magnetic-tape data storage: Cartridges and cassettes

+In the world of radio broadcasting, an analog audio recording product called the Fidelipac saw extensive usage from the 1950s through the 1990s.
+This type of cartridge has a continuous loop of tape wound on a special reel that allows tape to be withdrawn from the center of the reel and then wrapped up around the edge.
+The Stringy floppy was developed in the late 1970s through the mid 1980s as a data storage product based on the same concept of an endless-loop of magnetic tape in a convenient size cartridge.
+Notably, in an endless-loop cartridge, the tape can only move forward.
+Rewind is not possible.

 In 1984 IBM introduced the 3480 family of single reel cartridges and tape drives which were then manufactured by a number of vendors through at least 2004.
 Initially providing 200 megabytes per cartridge, the family capacity increased over time to 2.4 gigabytes per cartridge.
 DLT (Digital Linear Tape), also a cartridge-based tape, was available beginning 1984 but as of 2007 future development was stopped in favor of LTO.

 In 2003 IBM introduced the 3592 family to supersede the IBM 3590.
 While the name is similar, there is no compatibility between the 3590 and the 3592.
 Like the 3590 and 3480 before it, this tape format has 1/2 in tape spooled into a single reel cartridge.
-Initially introduced to support 300 gigabytes, the sixth generation released in 2018 supports a native capacity of 20 terabytes.
+Initially introduced to support 300 gigabytes, the seventh generation drive released in 2023 supports the JF cartridge with a native capacity of 50 terabytes.

-Linear Tape-Open (LTO) single-reel cartridge was announced in 1997 at 100 gigabytes and in its eighth generation supports 12 terabytes in the same sized cartridge.
-As of 2019 LTO has completely displaced all other tape technologies in computer applications, with the exception of some IBM 3592 family at the high-end.
+Linear Tape-Open (LTO) single-reel cartridge was announced in 1997 at 100 gigabytes and in its tenth generation supports 40 terabytes in the same sized cartridge.